Project-Final-Kenzie-FullStack-m6/projetoFinal-backend-m6/README.md

 # Desafio 1

 To start this project, it is necessary to install the dependencies, which will be used in the tests.
-To install frontend and backend dependences, you need to open a Integrated Terminal of each folder, one related to backend and the other related to the frontend.
-Then use the command below to install such dependencies:
+To install you need to open a Integrated Terminal of the folder, then use the command below to install such dependencies:

 ````
 yarn install or npm install
 ````
 <br>

 With that done, to run your application you need to do the following steps, set your .env using the .env.exemple as exemple.
-After run the following code on your backend terminal "yarn typeorm migration:run -d src/data-source", after that done you just need to use the following command on both terminals, backend and frontend
+After run the following code on your backend terminal "yarn typeorm migration:run -d src/data-source", after that done you just need to use the following command.
 ````
 yarn dev
 ````